scienclick/stocks/README.md

 ## Motivation

-This notebook is part of the requierment for my **data science** Udacity degree.
+This notebook is part of the requierments for my **data scientist** *Udacity degree*.
 In this project I tried to select a data-set that I had no prior knowledge about to be unbiased and challenging.

 ## Usage example